The love that we came to know

 For the trope previously called Xanadu, please see here.

 The 1980 movie musical Xanadu is a story about a frustrated artist named Sonny Malone (Beck) who paints album covers for a living and is unhappy about it.
-By tossing some of his drawings into the wind, he somehow brings a painting on a wall of nine girls to life and one of them — Kira (Newton-John) — finds and kisses him.
+By tossing some of his drawings into the wind, he somehow brings a painting on a wall of nine young women to life and one of them — Kira (Newton-John) — finds and kisses him.
 Shortly after, he meets Danny McGuire (Kelly), a former big band leader.
 The two strike up a friendship and, with encouragement from Kira, make plans to convert an abandoned building (The Pan Pacific Auditorium) into a roller disco.
-Sonny and Kira, meanwhile, fall in love, with there being the slight complication that she's actually the Greek Muse of Dance and Choral Singing (yes, really) and was only sent to bring Xanadu into creation.
+Sonny and Kira, meanwhile, fall in love, with there being the slight complication that Kira is actually "Terpsichore" (turp-suh-KOR-ay), the Greek Muse of dance and choral singing, and was only sent to bring Xanadu into creation.
 Soon, she will have to return home, just as Xanadu will be opening.

 The titular roller disco's title comes from the Samuel Taylor Coleridge poem "Kubla Khan" and refers to a province where Khan establishes his pleasure garden.
 Naming a movie about a muse with a reference to a notoriously unfinished poem that was conceived under the influence of drugs was a very ironic (and some might say appropriate) choice.